*** Fair Warning: This post gets little technical! ***

 For this reason, oxygen is an important component in many organic molecules that fix oxygen, or moderate REDOX reactions.

-In animals, the most common iron containing substance is heme complexes, of which, hemoglobin is what we are most familiar with.
+In animals, the most common iron containing substance is heme complexes.
+We’re most familiar with hemoglobin.
 In hemoglobin, iron helps bind oxygen for transport throughout the body.

 In plants, iron serves many functions but is an essential component in the production of chlorophyll, the site of photosynthesis.